Amtrak: Wi-Fi and electronic services

 Amtrak first offered free Wi-Fi service to passengers aboard the Downeaster in 2008, the Acela and the Northeast Regional trains on the NEC in 2010, and the Amtrak Cascades in 2011.
 In February 2014, Amtrak rolled out Wi-Fi on corridor trains out of Chicago.
 When all the Midwest cars offer the AmtrakConnect service, about 85% of all Amtrak passengers nationwide will have Wi-Fi access.
 As of 2014, most Amtrak passengers have access to free Wi-Fi.
 The service has developed a reputation for being unreliable and slow due to its cellular network connection; on some routes it is usually unusable, either freezing on the login page or, if it manages to log in, failing to provide any internet bandwidth.

+Wi-Fi service is considered to be more reliable on routes running east of the Mississippi River and along the coastlines; service is less reliable on east–west routes such as Sunset Limited, Southwest Chief and Texas Eagle, as these contain rail segments passing through large sections of wilderness with sparse cell coverage.

 Amtrak launched an e-ticketing system on the Downeaster in November 2011 and rolled it out nationwide on July 30, 2012.
 Amtrak officials said the system gives "more accurate knowledge in realtime of who is on the train which greatly improves the safety and security of passengers; en route reporting of onboard equipment problems to mechanical crews which may result in faster resolution of the issue; and more efficient financial reporting".

 Baggage and cargo services

 Amtrak allows carry-on baggage on all routes; services with baggage cars allow checked baggage at selected stations.
-With the passage of the Wicker Amendment in 2010 passengers are allowed to put lawfully owned, unloaded firearms in checked Amtrak baggage, reversing a decade-long ban on such carriage.
+With the passage of the Wicker Amendment in 2010, passengers are allowed to put lawfully owned, unloaded firearms in checked Amtrak baggage, reversing a decade-long ban on such carriage.

-The Amtrak Express cargo service provides small-package and less-than-truckload shipping between most Amtrak stations that handle checked baggage (over 100 cities).
-Cargo travels alongside checked luggage in baggage cars.
-Service and hours vary by station, limited by available equipment and staffing.
-Nearly all stations with checked baggage service can handle small packages, while large stations with forklifts can handle palletized shipments.
-Amtrak Express also offers station-to-station shipment of human remains to many cities.
+The Amtrak Express cargo service used to provide small-package and less-than-truckload shipping between most Amtrak stations that handle checked baggage (over 100 cities).
+Cargo traveled alongside checked luggage in baggage cars.
+However, the service was suspended in 2020.
+As of july 2025, there have been no plans to resume service.

 Amtrak is popular among bicycle touring enthusiasts due to the ease of riding with a bike.
 In contrast to airlines, which require riders to dismantle their bicycles and place them in specialized bags, most Amtrak trains have onboard bike racks in either the coaches or checked baggage car.
 Bicycle reservations are required on most routes and cost up to $20.

+Food services

+On most routes, Amtrak provides a Cafe where passengers can purchase food and drinks.
+On long distance trains, passengers in sleeper accommodations are provided complimentary meals.
+Passengers on the Cardinal, City of New Orleans, Crescent, Lake Shore Limited, and the Texas Eagle from Chicago to San Antonio have Flex Dining, which features microwaved meals.
+Passengers on all other routes like the California Zephyr and Sunset Limited have Traditional Dining, which features chef-cooked meals.